NathanielF/NathanielF.github.io/notes/certain_things/Statistics/Analogies between Missing Data and Causal Inference.md

 Mechanically we can't work with null values under any of these assumptions.
 The stable outcomes model is a first step procedure for imputing the missing values.
 Whether we choose mean imputation or an arbitrary figure - we initially assume missing values at the individual level in a stable fashion by specifying a constant value for the missing cases.

-Very crudely, estimation procedures work reasonably well under (MAR) and (MCAR) but require extra effort when there is assumptions if we hope to account for the (MNAR) cases.
-This stems largely from successive applications of the law of iterated expectations.
+Very crudely, estimation procedures work reasonably well under (MCAR) but require extra effort when there is assumptions if we hope to account for the (MAR) and (MNAR) cases.
+Under MAR we are assuming that the values are missing as a function of the observable covariates and can be imputed under proper conditionalisation.

+Imputation under MAR and MCAR succeeds largely from successive applications of the law of iterated expectations.
 In this case the stable outcome assumption encodes the missing data as $-99$ and we then average over the joint distribution of the stable outcomes model and the missingness data.

 ![](Images/Expectations_MAR.jpg)